 Sandro Bertolino, Department of Life Sciences and Systems Biology, University of Turin, Italy

 Thomas Evans, Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) and Freie Universität Berlin, Germany

-Tim M. Blackburn, Centre for Biodiversity and Environment Research, Department of Genetics, Evolution and Environment, University College London, and Institute of Zoology, Zoological Society of London, UK
+Tim M. Blackburn, Centre for Biodiversity and Environment Research, University College London and Institute of Zoology, Zoological Society of London, UK